Sunday, October 6, 2019

 "High-rise Buildings (30+) - Some of the City's tallest buildings may be permitted in the Preston-Carling District.
 These buildings will be prominent features in the skyline and landscape and will have a significant impact on the character and identity of the of the District and the City."
 (From: Page 6 out of 16.)

 4.)
-Some of the condominiums may be called "Intern Residences".
-For example, the Ottawa Civic currently operates 15-storey building at 751 Parkdale Avenue that offers short term accommodation for out-of-town visitors and patients, researchers, etc. In a few years the Intern Residences at the "new hospital" may be sold to Ottawa Community Housing.
-For example, a federal Crown corporation called the Canada Mortgage and Housing Corporation sold Regent Park in Toronto to Toronto Community Housing.
+Some of the apartments may be called "Intern Residences".
+For example, the Ottawa Civic currently operates a 15-storey building at 751 Parkdale Avenue that offers short term accommodation for out-of-town visitors and patients, researchers, etc. In a few years the Intern Residences at the "new hospital" may be sold.

 5.)
 The Central Experimental Farm will never recover from the onslaught of new construction, massive parking lots and the loss of 60 acres of land and at least 500 trees.
-The NCC is probably going to strip away the property's designation as a National Historic Site of Canada and a National Interest Land Mass.
-The Farm will disappear and be nothing but a memory.
-One day I will stand near the old Civic Hospital on Carling Avenue and I will say to myself:
+The Experimental Farm is protected by the designations National Historic Site of Canada and National Interest Land Mass.
+One day I will stand near the old Civic Hospital---and I will say to myself:

-"At one time I could see all the way to Baseline Road from this vantage point; there were corn fields and a few barns...The Farm was a landmark, an urban oasis, a country in the city and a museum without walls.
-And now it is gone, because of greed, powerful entities that were never elected to public office, and organizations that failed to protect this land.
-You failed us---National Capital Commission, Public Services and Procurement Canada and Parks Canada."
+"At one time I could see all the way to Baseline Road from this vantage point; there were corn fields and a few barns...The Farm was a landmark, an urban oasis, a country in the city and a museum without walls."

 The former Upton Experimental Farm in Charlottetown, Prince Edward Island.